-Each year the Foundation recognizes outstanding individuals at the event through presentation of the following awards: the Jim Bernstein Community Health Career Achievement Award, the Jim Bernstein Health Leadership Distinguished Fellow Award, and the Foundation for Health Leadership & Innovation Community Achievement Award.
+Each year, FHLI recognizes outstanding individuals at the event through the presentation of the following awards: the Jim Bernstein Community Health Career Achievement Award, the Jim Bernstein Health Leadership Distinguished Fellow Award, and the Foundation for Health Leadership & Innovation Community Achievement Award.